 The JAG National Network will make a measurable difference in the outcomes of public education and workforce development systems at the national, state and local level.
-We will strive to increase opportunity and reduce poverty and unemployment by fostering A Nation Without Dropouts.
+We will strive to increase opportunity and reduce poverty and unemployment by fostering career readiness.

 JAG-K is committed to partnering with students to overcome identified barriers, graduate from high school, and prepare them for college or career pathways that will help them reach their full potential as leaders for their families, employers, communities, Kansas, and our nation.

 Jobs for America’s Graduates-Kansas (JAG-K) is a 501(c)3 organization which prepares students for successful futures.
 Our goal is to help students facing various barriers to success, overcome those barriers, graduate from high school and get on a successful career path.

 JAG-K is an in-school, elective class that is taught by a trained JAG-K Career Specialist.
 This Career Specialist provides individual and group instruction to 35-45 students in the classroom using the competency-based JAG National Curriculum.
 The Career Specialist teaches JAG-K students employability skills, career and leadership development skills and helps with academic remediation.
 Additionally, JAG-K students complete at least 10 hours of community service each year.

 JAG-K Career Specialists invest time, compassion, understanding and love into the program and their students.
 The JAG-K Career Specialists maintain contact with students throughout the summer months and, most notably, continue to work with students past high school.
 The unique 12-month follow-up program allows the Specialist to continue providing support and encouragement to the student for the first year after graduation.